codecygen/089-NextJS-Blog-Website2/README.md

 ### 1.1.4 Deployment
 - Once **npm run build** is conducted to create production files under **./.next** folder, we can run **npm start** to see how the production server will behave like.
+- Deployment can be done using Vercel.
+For NextJS apps, Vercel is a good choice.

 ## 1.2 Other Deployment Notes Specific to this Project
 If you are using npm package, use the following instructions: